Avaiga/taipy-doc/docs/tutorials/complete_applications/understanding_gui/step_07/step_07.md

 # Step 7: Multi-pages, navbars, and menus

-The creation of a multi-page application is greatly simplified with Taipy.
-A dictionary of pages must be defined to create a multi-page application.
-Here we will create three Pages: a Root page and two pages (page1 & page2).
-We will use Visual elements like a menu or navbar on this root page to navigate between page1 and page2.
+Taipy significantly simplifies the process of building a multi-page application.
+To create a multi-page application, you need to define a dictionary of pages.
+In this example, we will create three Pages: a Root page and two additional pages (page 1 & page 2).
+We will incorporate Visual elements, such as a menu or navbar, on the Root page to facilitate navigation between page 1 and page 2.

 ```python